Book burning: 20th century

 In Azerbaijan, when a modified Latin alphabet was adopted, books which were published in the Arabic script were burned, especially those published in the late 1920s and 1930s.
 The texts were not limited to the Quran; medical and historical manuscripts were also destroyed.

 Book burnings were regularly organised in Nazi Germany in the 1930s by stormtroopers so that "degenerate" works could be destroyed, especially works written by Jewish authors such as Thomas Mann, Marcel Proust, and Karl Marx.
 One of the most infamous book burnings in the 20th century occurred in Frankfurt, Germany, on May 10, 1933.
 Organized by Joseph Goebbels, books were burned in a celebratory fashion, complete with bands, marchers, and songs.
 Seeking to "cleanse" German culture of the "un-German" spirit, Goebbels compelled students (who were egged on by their professors) to perform the book burning.
 To some this could be easily dismissed as the childish actions of the youth, but to many in Europe and America, it was a horrific display of power and disrespect.
 During the denazification which followed the war, literature which had been confiscated by the Allies was reduced to pulp rather than burned.

 In 1937, during Getúlio Vargas' dictatorship in Brazil, several books by authors such as Jorge Amado and José Lins do Rego were burned in an anti-communist act.

 In the People's Republic of China from the 1940s to present day, library officials publicize the burning of "illegal publications, religious publications".

 In 1942, local Catholic priests forced Irish storyteller Timothy Buckley to burn a book The Tailor and Ansty by Eric Cross about Buckley and his wife, because of its sexual frankness.

-In the 1950s, over six tons of books by William Reich were burned in the U.S. in compliance with judicial orders.
+In the 1950s, over six tons of books by Wilhelm Reich were burned in the U.S. in compliance with judicial orders.
 In 1954, the works of Mordecai Kaplan were burned by Orthodox Jewish rabbis in America, after Kaplan was excommunicated.

+Dozens of public comic book burnings were held across the United States between 1945 and 1955.
 In Denmark, a comic book burning took place on 23 June 1955.
 It was a bonfire which consisted of comic books topped by a life-size cardboard cutout of The Phantom.